 The 9-Hole Peg Test is considered a vital test to measure dexterity.
-It introduced by Kellor et al.1971, and a more detailed test instruction was provided by Mathiowetz et al., 1971.
+It was introduced by Kellor et al.1971, and a more detailed test instruction was provided by Mathiowetz et al., 1971.
 Since then, the test has been used in the assessment of hand and finger dexterity, in different diseases and impairments arising from injuries, with further refinements.

-Conventionally, the 9-Hole Peg Test task is performed using a nine-hole peg board placed in front of the subject, with the peg holder positioned at the side of the hand that is being tested.
+Conventionally, the 9-Hole Peg Test task is performed using a nine-hole pegboard placed in front of the subject, with the peg holder positioned at the side of the hand that is being tested.
 The task requires the subject to place all the pegs one by one, using only one hand, into the holes as fast as possible.
 On completion of the task, the subject is required to remove the pegs, one by one, using the same hand, as fast as possible.
 The task is then repeated with the other hand.

 The time to complete and the ability of the subject to place the pegs is observed during this task.
 Subjects with dexterity deficits tend to take longer times and struggle with coordination.
 The activity is performed with other assessments to gain a better perspective of an individual’s dexterity.

-Hand Dexterity is one of the categories of the Apple’s ResearchKit’s Active Tasks which uses an MSFC score in the assessment of hand dexterity.
+Hand Dexterity is one of the categories of Apple’s ResearchKit’s Active Tasks which uses an MSFC score in the assessment of hand dexterity.
 The mobile device activity is presented through a user-friendly interface and uses the multi-touch display to test hand dexterity, by measuring the peg distance moved and the completion time for the task, in a two-step process.

 Cervical Spondylotic Myelopathy

 John et al., 2017 utilized the 9-Hole Peg Test to evaluate hand function in patients with CSM.
-The task was performed by two groups: healthy individuals and CSM patient undergoing central corpectomy.
-The time taken to perform 9-Hole Peg Test for right hand was significantly lower in both sexes in comparison to the left hand.
-In patients with CSM, the 9-Hole Peg Test was performed before central corpectomy, a week after the operation and follow up after 6 months or more.
+The task was performed by two groups: healthy individuals and CSM patients undergoing central corpectomy.
+The time taken to perform the 9-Hole Peg Test for the right hand was significantly lower in both sexes in comparison to the left hand.
+In patients with CSM, the 9-Hole Peg Test was performed before central corpectomy, a week after the operation, and follow up after 6 months or more.
 Of the 47 patients, 36 patients had a median 9-Hole Peg Test (preoperative) score higher than normal indicating hand dysfunction, in comparison to the age and sex-matched healthy individuals.
 The postoperative 9-Hole Peg Test scores (follow up after 6+ months) showed that 35.7% of the patients (n=14) improved to normal.

 Finger motor function was evaluated in Chinese CMT patients by Niu et al., 2017.
 The task was performed twice for both dominant and nondominant hands and the average time of each hand was calculated.
-Mean scores of completion for CMT patients was significantly slower in comparison to the healthy controls for the dominant hand.
+Mean scores of completion for CMT patients were significantly slower in comparison to the healthy controls for the dominant hand.
 The 9-Hole Peg Test also revealed that women CMT patients were faster than their male counterparts in the task performed with their dominant hand.

 Brachial Plexus Palsy